Nonunon/rw-noburnmetal/README.md

 Just making all the metalic lookin' things non-flammable, don't mind me.

 NO LONGER FLAMMABLE
- - Steel
- - Plasteel
- - Gold
- - Silver
- - Power Conduits (Waterproof too!)
+- Steel, Plasteel, Gold, Silver, Power Conduits (Waterproof too!), Power Switches
- - Power Switches

-  [MODDED] - Added by Expanded Materials - Metals
+[MODDED] - Metals added by Expanded Materials - Metals (1.4 OR 1.5)
- - Bronze
- - Fossils
- - Iron
- - Tungsten
- - Stainless Steel
- - Concrete
- - Lead
- - Copper
- - Chromium
+- Different versions have different metals, but have no fear! -- No Burn Metal . . . is here.

 [MODDED] - Added by Alpha Animals
 - Sky Steel

 [MODDED] - Added by Vanilla Factions Expanded - Classical
 - Bronze

 [MODDED] - Added by Medieval Overhaul
 - Iron

-STILL NOT FLAMMABLE
- - Uranium
- - Jade
+[MODDED] - Added by Cupro's Alloys (Continued)
+- Far too many to list.

 Utilizes xpath patching to be a cleaner method.
-Doesn't dirty the GUI with ShowModDesignators loaded.
+Doesn't dirty the GUI with ShowModDesignators or What's That Mod loaded.
-All my version does is make sure in the case of catastrophic failure (Jade, or Uranium becoming flammable), that these values will persist.

 Expanded Materials - Metals patch done by Dr_Zhivago